TartanLlama/tartanllama.github.io/_posts/2017-06-28-metaclasses-edsl.md

 ---------------------

 That's it for my contribution to the metaclass hype train.
 Maybe I'll write some more posts as I come up with more ideas, but I'm particularly interested in exploring the design space for declarative EDSLs in C++.
-Templates are a powerful host for other languages, and metafunctions only make them more so.
+Templates are a powerful host for other languages, and metaclasses only make them more so.

 ---------------------